owntone/owntone-server/docs/audio-outputs/streaming.md

       audio, since Apple does not allow AirPlay receiver apps, and because Home Sharing cannot be supported by OwnTone.

-[^2]: On iOS devices, playing audio in the background when the device is locked
-      is not supported in a private browser tab.

-[^3]: For the streaming option to work, MP3 encoding must be supported by
+[^2]: For the streaming option to work, MP3 encoding must be supported by
       `libavcodec`.
 If it is not, a message will appear in the log file.
       For example, on Debian or Ubuntu, MP3 encoding support is provided by the package `libavcodec-extra`.